Tunneling of bosonic qubits under local dephasing through microscopic approach: Derivation of the master equation

-To derive the Master Equation, we start by going into interaction picture, thus moving to the frame rotating according to the free Hamiltonian contributions $\hat{H}_S + \hat{H}_D + \hat{H}_E$.
-In order to do this, we apply a unitary transformation to the interaction Hamiltonian
+To derive the master equation, we start by going into interaction picture, thus moving to the frame rotating according to the three contributions $\hat{H}_S + \hat{H}_D + \hat{H}_E$, representing the system evolution and the free environment evolution.
+To do this, we apply a unitary transformation to the interaction Hamiltonian